Updated Biographies Coming Soon

 Blair is a dedicated and passionate community leader who was elected to City and Regional Council in 2010.
 For over forty years, Blair owned the Blair Lancaster Spa and Fashion Agency in Burlington and was the Executive Director of Breast Cancer Support Services for twenty years.
 She brings with her extensive experience in business, the Not for Profit sector including fundraising, governance, donor development, capital campaign development and planned giving.
 Over the years, Blair has been an enthusiastic supporter of the Burlington Art Gallery and has organized numerous fashion events in support of the Gallery.

-Paul currently heads the expense advisory and performance management team for Canadian retail banking at RBC.
-In addition to numerous roles in finance, in his over 25 years with RBC Paul has held roles in operations, sales and service leadership, training and branch management.
+Paul has been with RBC for over 28 years and is currently Senior Director, Global Functions Finance, where he leads financial performance management teams for the offices of the Chief Administration Officer, Chief Financial Officer, Chief Risk Officer, and Chief Human Resources Officer, as well as for Internal Audit, Corporate Strategy and other corporate expenditures, and global real estate.
+In addition to numerous roles in Finance, Paul has held roles in operations, sales and service leadership, training, and branch management.
 Paul has a Bachelor of Commerce degree from McMaster University and a Specialized Studies Certificate in Human Resources Management through the Institute of Canadian Bankers (McMaster).
-Paul is an active member of the Art Gallery of Burlington and the Latow Photographer’s Guild, participating in exhibitions and competitions and serving for several years on Latow’s Board as a Director and Treasurer.
-Paul was an active Scout Leader in Burlington for 10 years and spent several years with the United Way as a funding review volunteer and as a member of the United Way Agency Relations Committee.
+Paul is an active member of the Art Gallery of Burlington and the Latow Photographer’s Guild, participating in exhibitions and competitions and serving for several years on Latow’s Board as Director and Treasurer.
+Paul was an active Scout Leader in Burlington for 10 years, and spent several years with the United Way as a funding review volunteer and as a member of the United Way Agency Relations Committee.

 In addition to a successful career in the insurance industry, Bob has been an active volunteer and leader with the BAC and in the community for many years.
 He is President of the Sculptors and Woodcarvers Guild at the BAC, Chair of the Christmas Sale & Soup Bowl event, and Secretary of the Arts Burlington Council.
 His past volunteer leadership roles include: Head Coach at the Burlington Lawn Bowling Club; Publicity Director for the Burlington International Games; volunteer at the Salvation Army, Red Cross, Sound of Music Festival; and President of the Burlington Lawn Bowling and Leaside Lawn Bowling Clubs; President of the Society of Fellows, Toronto Chapter of the Insurance Institute of Canada; and a hockey referee for 46 years.